 Welcome to the contraception guide

-You can find out about the 15 methods that are available on the NHS, together with where to get them and how to decide which method might work best for you.
+You can find out about the 15 methods available on the NHS, together with where to get them and how to decide which method might work best for you.

 Finding your way around

-If you're viewing this on a mobile device, click the blue tab called "Sections" at the top of the page, and you'll see a list of all the topics covered in this guide.
+If you're viewing this on a mobile device, click the blue sections at the top of the page and you'll see a list of all the topics covered in this guide.